Xilinx/imagebuilder/README.md

 - DOMU_PASSTHROUGH_PATHS[number] specifies the passthrough devices (
   separated by spaces).
 It adds "xen,passthrough" to the corresponding dtb nodes in xen device tree blob.
-  This option is valid only when PASSTHROUGH_DTS_REPO is provided.
+  This option is valid in the following two cases:

+  1. When PASSTHROUGH_DTS_REPO is provided.
   With this option, the partial device trees (corresponding to the passthrough devices) from the PASSTHROUGH_DTS_REPO, are compiled merged and used as DOMU[number] device tree blob.
   Note it assumes that the names of the partial device trees will match to the names of the devices specified here.

+  2. When DOMU_NOBOOT[number] is provided.
+In this case, it will only add "xen,passthrough" as mentioned before.

 - DOMU_PASSTHROUGH_DTB[number] specifies the passthrough device trees blob.
 This option is used when DOMU_PASSTHROUGH_PATHS[number] is not